by EWG Science Team: 99 Percent of Non-Organic Raisins Tainted With at Least Two Chemicals…

 - Multiple samples of kale showed 18 different pesticides.

-- Kale and spinach samples had, on average, 1.1 to 1.8 times as much pesticide residue by weight than any other crop.
+- On average, kale and spinach samples had 1.1 to 1.8 times as much pesticide residue by weight than any other crop tested.

 - Sweet corn

 These 15 items had the lowest amounts of pesticide residues, according to EWG’s analysis of the most recent USDA data.1 Key findings:

 - Avocados and sweet corn were the cleanest.
 Fewer than 2 percent of samples showed any detectable pesticides